Close

 Day 1 – Day 2: Te Anau

-Te Anau is a township bordering on the Fiordland National Park.
-This town is known internationally as the eighth wonder of the world, and it’s not hard to see why when you see an abundance of wildlife, waterfalls, steep mountains and its beautiful lake.
-If you’re planning on spending longer than 7 days travelling, we highly recommend travelling further down this road towards Milford & Doubtful Sounds.
+Te Anau is a township on Lake Te Anau and is the gateway to the Fiordland National Park.
+Te Anau is a great place to stop before heading into the 'eighth wonder of the world' - Piopiotahi Milford Sound which boasts abundant wildlife, waterfalls, steep mountains and beautiful waterways.
+If you plan to spend longer than 7 days travelling, we highly recommend travelling further down this road to Milford and Doubtful Sounds.

 Things to do near Te Anau:

-• Lakes and surrounding rivers are packed full of trout!
+• Explore the natural side.
+Head to the Te Anau Bird Sanctuary - it showcases some rare birds found within this region.
+Lakes and surrounding rivers are also packed full of trout!
 If you’re a keen fisherman and have a fishing licence, grab your rod and catch some dinner.

 Day 2: Bluff

-Bluff is known for producing world-famous oysters due to the cold and clean waters found in the Foveaux Strait where they are grown.
+Bluff is known for producing world-famous oysters due to the cold and clean waters found in the Foveaux Strait.
 This town is the gateway to Stewart Island and is full of character.

 Things to do in Bluff: